Best handlebars for gravel bikes 2023: flared bars for off-road riding

 Why flared bars for gravel riding?

-There's no denying that flared bars are all the rage for off-road drop bar biking, aka gravel riding.
-But why are they so popular?
+There's no denying that flared bars are all the rage for off-road drop bar biking, aka gravel riding, but why are they so popular?
 If you're anything like us, and are a bit cynical about this quite subtle change, let us tell you: seeing really is believing when it comes to trying out some flared handlebars for yourself.

-Ranging from mild flares in the low teens to 25 degrees and more, these bars all alter your position when you're in the drops.
+Ranging from mild flares in the low teens to 25° and more, these bars all alter your position when you're in the drops.
 This position tends to be more stable for descending off-road, widening your stance and giving you more control.
 As an added bonus, with more space between the drops, there's also a bit more room for handlebar bags if you're going bikepacking or endurance racing.

 If you're buying your first gravel bike, then it's likely that it's not just the handlebars you're curious about - we cover plenty more in our 'everything you need to know' guide.